**These posts often contain affiliate links. Please see our disclosure policy for details.**

 Today, we’re going to look at another way to preserve fall leaves – with beeswax!

 We will melt beeswax and dip colorful leaves into the wax.
 The wax will coat the leaves and help keep them colorful!
+(And if you love this process, you can make a beautiful beeswax leaf garland!)

 How to Preserve Fall Leaves with Beeswax